misterunix/sniffle/README.md

   - gets os and pid
   - gets Go version and number of go routines.
   - This will get more as I need them.
+- String
+  - Left justify with padding.
+  - Right justify with padding.
+  - Center with padded, optional padding on the right.
+  - Split lines at width and/or word boundry.

 ## Why in the world did you do this.
 Well, as I said, it's stuff I use over and over again.
 We all know there are 100 different ways to do something in go and this is just my way. :beer: